"All life is sorrowful, but very, very sweet."

-Under a freezing arctic sky, a wolf carries a dying baby to a village door.
+Under a freezing Arctic sky, a wolf carries a baby to a remote village.

 Taken in by the villagers and named 'Vulchanok' or 'Little Wolf', the lost baby grows into a happy little boy.

 But night after night, his dreams are walked by his rescuer, the wolf-witch.
 She leads him to the Ghost World and makes him a shaman.

 The villagers begin to fear him and he grows into a lonely man -- until a young wolf-witch comes from the forest and claims him as her mate.

 But Vulchanok longs for more human company and, by firelight, looks for visions in the spinning of an ice-apple.

 In a distant city he sees a lovely girl as lonely as himself, imprisoned in a small room.
 Shrugging on his falcon skin, he flies to find her.